 That is my Cuba.

 I love looking back at these images from time to time.
 The vibrancy and romance completely seduces ones mind and impregnates it with inspiration.
 It’s playful in nature yet makes you question its overall innocence too.
 Now, I have a question I wish to pose to you all.
 And be honest with me here but if I had not made mention that this was Vogue Italia circa the late eighties, how many of you would have guessed it so?
-Aside from the fact that the dazzling Linda Evengalista graces this that is.
-I’m always amazed at how super impressive and transcendent this piece actually is, especially within the sartorial content which for most part, many of these pieces can be found today.
-Like those sequinned skirts and cropped tanks, the flamboyant earrings (which I happened to find an impressively exact match to those gold hoops here) and the orange and pink stained lip.
+Aside from the fact that the dazzling Linda Evengalista graces it that is.
+I’m always amazed at how transcendent this piece actually is, especially within the sartorial content which for most part, many of these pieces are still widely in circulation today.
+Like those sequinned skirts and cropped tanks, the flamboyant earrings and the orange and pink stained lip.
 It’s no secret how cyclical fashion and beauty truly is but seeing it here and now can do crazy things to one’s mind.
 At least, to mine anyway.
 Are you also in awe of its relevancy?